imacheesecake/imacheesecake/README.md

-# 👋 Hi there, I'm imacheesecake
+# 👋 Hi there, I'm Sherlyn

 Welcome to my GitHub profile — I'm an aspiring full-stack developer with a focus on building clean, functional web apps and booking systems.
 I enjoy combining front-end design with backend logic, and I'm always exploring ways to improve user experience.